flowfinder-org/flowfinder/README.md

 ## Important Warnings

 - **Security**: The current authentication module is basic, with a default username/password set to `admin/admin`.
 Do not install it in production or make it publicly accessible without implementing more secure authentication.
-- **GDPR Compliance**: This version is not fully compliant with GDPR.
-In particular, user IP addresses are stored in plain text without hashing.
-Other elements related to compliance are still under review.
-Use this version with caution and in accordance with local data protection laws.
+- **GDPR Compliance**: This version is compliant with the GDPR.
+Visitors IP addresses are temporarily stored in plain text for geolocation purposes, and are **hashed before being displayed for the first time in the web interface**.
+You can enable web session recording via RRWEB.
+In this case, **you are responsible for configuring RRWEB properly** to ensure that **no sensitive data is recorded**.
+It is possible to enable or disable recording for specific pages using regular expressions, in the configuration section.
+By default, **session recording is disabled**.

 ## Prerequisites